vuejs/docs/src/guide/class-and-style.md

 > This section assumes knowledge of [Vue Components](component-basics.md).
 Feel free to skip it and come back later.

-> TODO: revise this with multi-root components

-When you use the `class` attribute on a custom component, those classes will be added to the component's root element.
+When you use the `class` attribute on a custom component with a single root element, those classes will be added to this element.
 Existing classes on this element will not be overwritten.

 For example, if you declare this component: